 During the year of 2015, worldwide renowned photographer Joel Meyerowitz ran a year long blog where he posted one or more pictures per day.
 These photographs were taken one year before to the date of each post.
 Dialogue In Photography has nothing to do with this though... 🙂

-At a few points during his year long exercise Joel showed images from another daily project which he has been working on for a couple of years, with his partner Maggie.
-This other project consistes in drawing a line across a page of white paper and the next day the other person would pick at the point the last line was ended and would do the same thing.
-The line could be anything from a straight line to a mazing curve around the page.
+At a few points during his year-long exercise, Joel showed images from another daily project which he had been working on for a couple of years with his partner Maggie.
+This other project consisted in drawing a line across a page of white paper and the next day the other person would pick at the point the last line ended and would do the same thing.
+The line could be anything from a straight line to a maze curve around the page.
 Here is the last image of the project in December 2015.
-Anything would go as long as it would start at the same point the previous line ended and would end on the opposite side of the paper.
+Anything would go as long as it would start at the same point where the previous line ended and would end on the opposite side of the paper.

-Since the first post covering this project I fell in love with the idea of picking up and giving continuity to the work of the previous drawer and, for a long time, (over one year actually) my mind was thinking of ways to subvert this idea and adapt it to the photographic medium.
+Since the first post covering this project Fabrício fell in love with the idea of picking up and giving continuity to the work of the previous drawer and, for a long time, (about one year actually) his mind was thinking of ways to subvert this idea and adapt it to the photographic medium.

 More or less at the same time as Joel's project was going on Fabrício found Jeff Curto, a great photography educator who created one of the oldest running podcasts on photography - Camera position, a podcast about the creative side of photography - and a series of other photography podcasts and history of photography class recordings.
 He consumed it all!
 Until then Fabrício had exclusively been doing street photography for almost 20 years.
 By the end of it his brain was on fire with all the new ideas that had sipped in and he just wanted to try them all out.